Onsager vortex clusters on a sphere: Monte Carlo Simulations

 In this section, we show numerical results of Monte Carlo (MC) simulations of a large number of point vortices on a unit sphere.
-The simulations are performed for a range of increasing energies and at fixed angular momentum $L_{\zeta}= 0$.
+The simulations are performed for a range of increasing energies and at fixed angular momentum $L_{\zeta}= 0$ for the sandwich and the quadrupole state and $L_{\zeta}\neq0$ for the dipole state.